zilishen/documentation/content/nginx/deployment-guides/google-cloud-platform/high-availability-all-active.md

    <img src="/nginx/images/gce-ubuntu-instance-networking.png" alt="Screenshot of the Networking subtab used during creation of a new VM instance, part of deploying NGINX Plus as the Google Cloud load balancer." width="488" height="279" class="aligncenter size-full wp-image-47487" style="border:2px solid #666666; padding:2px; margin:2px;" />

-6. If you are using your own SSH public key instead of the default keys associated with your GCE identity, on the <span style="color:#666666; font-weight:bolder; white-space: nowrap;">SSH Keys</span> subtab paste the hexadecimal key string into the box that reads <span style="color:#666666; font-family:consolas; font-weight:bolder; white-space: nowrap;">Enter entire key data</span>.
+6. If you're using your own SSH public key instead of your default GCE keys, paste the hexadecimal key string on the <span style="color:#666666; font-weight:bolder; white-space: nowrap;">SSH Keys</span> subtab.
+Right into the box that reads <span style="color:#666666; font-family:consolas; font-weight:bolder; white-space: nowrap;">Enter entire key data</span>.

    <img src="/nginx/images/gce-ubuntu-instance-ssh-keys.png" alt="Screenshot of the SSH Keys subtab used during creation of a new VM instance, part of deploying NGINX Plus as the Google Cloud Platform load balancer." width="488" height="205" class="aligncenter size-full wp-image-47488" style="border:2px solid #666666; padding:2px; margin:2px;" />